JulianHinsch/etfg/README.md

 - Fix decimal percentages coming out with commas i.e. 7,5% -> 7.5%
 - Fix formatting error in tables with large portfolios
 - Discuss payment system
+- Test search (IWOO)
+- Add a message for a search that returns no results